dhi-granite/community-infrastructure-in-scotlands-places/readme.md

 Our key questions of interest were:

-- A general question about community assets / infrastructure in Scotland
+- A general exploratory question about community assets / infrastructure in Scotland

 - Is there a relationship between the number of businesses per capita and the number of charities per capita in an intermediate zone?